AsadK47/Raindrops/README.md

 The purpose of this tech test is to demonstrate a TDD process in any language and to show logical thinking during the exercise.
 I have used Ruby to do this, with rspec as my testing framework, accompanied with rubocop for my linter.
 Please check the commit history for a step by step breakdown of my process.

-### **IMPORTANT**
+### Important

 Please note that the application does not print to the console, instead it is returned to the console.
-This was noted because the requirements didn't specify that they wanted the string to be printed out, simply returned.
+This was done because the requirements didn't specify that they wanted the string to be printed out, simply returned.

 ## Instructions